NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-5-workflow-configuration.md

-We've so far been working with a relatively non-generalised work: it's got hard-coded inputs, paths and genome references.
+We've so far been working with a relatively non-generalised workflow: it's got hard-coded inputs, paths and genome references.
 This is perfectly fine for a project that is purely aimed at getting reproducible results (which is the full extent of what you want in a lot of cases), but it can be made a lot more